 The TETON Sports Quick Tent takes the crown for me.
 It’s a lovely 1-2 person tent.
 Not ridiculously heavy at 5.7 pounds.
 A good amount of space.
 And very durable, too.

-The tents above won't suit everyone, though.
-So I've pulled together a bigger list for a variety of different scenarios.
-Whether you’re an avid camper, or a festival goer, or looking for something to throw up in the backyward for the kids, you should find a really good option below.
+I’ve pulled together a bigger list for a variety of different scenarios.
+Whether you’re an avid camper, or a festival goer, or looking for something to throw up in the backward for the kids, you should find a really good option below.

 This lightweight waterproof tent weighs 4.3 pounds and its dimensions are 25 x 8 x 5 inches when packed and 82 x 32 inches with a high point of 39 inches when unpacked.
 It has one door for all guests with no storage features.
 It’s made of micro mesh and has a standard rainfly to complete its all-in-one design.